Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Source: RyanAir.

 RyanAir argues that this enables these airlines to compete on more favorable terms and put pricing pressure on the market.
 They have a point there, and it is not necessarily constructive to a healthy industry.
 But for now, it is the sole reason why Air France, for example, is able to survive.
 The Dutch government has also said that KLM will be bankrupt by June without aid.
-Though KLM will probably get the bailout, I can imagine that some other bailed out airlines won't get more help if industry headwinds persists.
-Factors at play are governments taking on too much leverage themselves, persistent losses at airlines, and lawsuits by peers who’d rather see their competition go bust.
+Though KLM will probably get the bailout, I can imagine that some other bailed out airlines won't get more help if industry headwinds persist.
+Factors at play are governments taking on too much leverage themselves, persistent losses at airlines, and lawsuits by peers who'd rather see their competition go bust.

 As for valuation metrics, some people point at the low P/B of AerCap as a reason to buy.
 If we look at the company as if it is a financing business, it seems reasonable to compare it to banks.